neo-one-suite/neo-one/packages/neo-one-website/courses/0-tokenomics/1-ico/1-processing/chapter.md

 In this example, we're verifying that every output that is sent to the contract address (`this.address`) is GAS.
 We're also checking that there's exactly one reference.
 A reference is the corresponding `output` for the `input`s of the transaction.

-In this very simple example, we've defined a method annotated with `@receive`.
-This enables the method to receive native assets of any kind, including NEO and GAS.
-Methods marked with `@receive` must return a `boolean` value to indicate whether or not the contract wants to receive the assets.
-Note, however, that there are cases where the contract may still receive assets, despite returning `false`, due to limitations in how NEO handles native UTXO assets.
-For these cases, we automatically generate a `refundAssets` method that clients of your smart contract may call to refund assets which were not processed by the smart contract (i.e. the smart contract returned `false` or was not actually called).

 ## Instructions

   1. Add a check that returns `false` if `references.length === 0` to the `mintTokens` method.
 We always want a sender for minting tokens, so we expect at least one input.